thomonarch/bootloader-resurrection-toolkit/toolkit/efi_rebuild.md

 # EFI Rebuild Guide

-This guide will explain how to rebuild the EFI partition and restore the Windows bootloader.
-# EFI Rebuild Guide

 This guide walks through rebuilding the EFI System Partition (ESP) and restoring the Windows bootloader on a UEFI system.
 Use this when Windows won’t boot after removing Linux, wiping partitions, or otherwise breaking the EFI setup.

 > This assumes a UEFI + GPT system and Windows 10/11.